Greyfriars Church, Aberdeen: History

-In 1749 the church was redesignated as a chapel-of-ease to the Kirk of St Nicholas, a status which continued until 1828.

 The original church was demolished to make room for extensions to Marischal College, and after negotiations with the town council, in 1903 Mackenzie built the new church in the same perpendicular gothic style as the college extension.

 As of 2010, the building was unused and was being offered for sale by the Church of Scotland for commercial or residential use.
+In 2018, the building's granite façade was cleaned.

 Notable ministers

-Due to the physical connection between buildings, many ministers also served concurrently as Principal of Marischal College.
+Due to the physical connection between the buildings, many ministers also served concurrently as Principal of Marischal College.